PennLINC/grmpy_opendata/docs/data-narrative.md

 Timing files still need to be created for FACES.

 # 04: CuBIDS

+The git hashes referenced in this section refer to the datalad commit hashes and can be retrieved by running `git log --oneline` in the datalad dataset.

 ## Removing metadata fields
 The following metadata fields were present in the bids data: